reedacartwright/village_bounding_boxes/README.md

 VBB depends on the [LiteLoaderBDS-CUI Resource Pack](https://github.com/OEOTYAN/LiteLoaderBDS-CUI/releases/tag/v1.1).

-VBB assumes that the village's AABB is a standard, unstretched size of 64x24x64.
+VBB assumes that the village's AABB has a standard, unstretched size of 64.0m x 24.0m x 64.0m.

 ## Quick Start